lucapette/website/content/writing/my-programming-principles.md

 enough, go for it.

-These maxims all contribute to the idea that waiting for the design to emerge from the code is better than trying to rush into the code our current idea of good design.
+These maxims all contribute to the idea that waiting for the design to emerge from the code is better than trying to rush into coding our current idea of good design.
 The point is really that waiting helps.

 ### Write actual tests